YDWK/YDWK/README.md

 # Very important note
-Don't update to 1.22.0 it was a mistake release caused by a bug in the code, use the latest version found above.
+Don't update to 1.22.0 it was a mistaken release caused by a bug in the code, use the latest version found above.

 # YDWK

-YDWK is a discord wrapper made in kotlin that aims to be as simple and as fast as possible while still being easy to use and understand.
+YDWK is a discord wrapper made in Kotlin that aims to be as simple and as fast as possible while still being easy to use and understand.
 It is built to be similar to discord.js but with some differences.
-It tries to adhere to the [discord api](https://discord.com/developers/docs/intro) as much as possible.
+It tries to adhere to the [discord Api](https://discord.com/developers/docs/intro) as much as possible.

 ## In progress and to be done